 It’s hard to say what determines a central location in Almaty as the city is quite spread out, but it’s possible to walk to most of Almaty’s main sights from Sky Hostel, and it also has good public transport links (bus and metro).
 The hostel is located on the 10th and 11th floors of a university building and has fabulous views of the city from the roof terrace.

-We stayed in a private double room with shared bathroom (one bathroom between two rooms) which was clean and comfortable.
+We stayed in a private double room with a shared bathroom (one bathroom between two rooms) which was clean and comfortable.
 There was a small shared kitchen where you could cook your own meals.
 The hostel has a no alcohol policy although they were flexible when it came to a quiet beer on the rooftop.
 There was a sociable atmosphere and it was a good place to meet fellow travellers.

 Our View: We would definitely consider it again, next time we’re in Almaty.

 TIP: There are no signs to the hostel, so make sure you have a note of the address and take the elevator to reception on the 11th floor!

 BOOK IT: Sky Hostel Almaty